GoogleChrome/web.dev/src/site/content/en/blog/covid19/index.md

   personalization scripts usually can't be loaded *completely* asynchronously because they need to run before the page content loads, but there may be some opportunity to load parts of the scripts more asynchronously.
-See [Critical Rendering Path][CRP] to understand the fundamental tradeoff between synchronous scripts (also known as render-blocking scripts) in general and page load time, and then decide whether you need to prioritize the A/B testing and personalization over page load time, or vice versa.
+See [Critical Rendering Path][crp] to understand the fundamental tradeoff between synchronous scripts (also known as render-blocking scripts) in general and page load time, and then decide whether you need to prioritize the A/B testing and personalization over page load time, or vice versa.